 'Awards for all' Big Lottery Funded Project 2017

-The film is the key output of a pilot project to engage people about the challenges of living alone and caring for a partner in later life.
+The video is the key output of a pilot project to engage people about the challenges of living alone and caring for a partner in later life.
 Nine people were successfully recruited from 40 participants, at two open engagement events.

 Click here to see details of the engagement events held

-The film featuring seven participants was premiered at a showcase event to local groups and societies who reflected on the content and then pledged actions to increase numbers of older members and guests at events.
+The video featuring seven participants was premiered at a showcase event to local groups and societies who reflected on the content and then pledged actions to increase numbers of older members and guests at events.

-Watching the Film
+Watching the video

 It is hoped anyone interested in the challenges faced by older people living on their own or caring for partners will benefit from watching this film.
 This should include Health and Social Care practitioners and commissioners, Housing Officials, Community Development teams, Public Services, Education Institutions at all levels, Private and Third Sector organisations serving older adults and the general public (as friends, relatives and neighbours.)